-- Review the LOE Section of the AMCAS® Application Guide: Be well-informed about what to provide your letter writer so they can easily upload the letter to AMCAS.
+- Review the LoE Section of the AMCAS® Application Guide: Be well-informed about what to provide your letter writer so they can easily upload the letter in the AMCAS portal.

 - Offer to Meet: Let them know you are willing to meet to provide additional information.
 During this meeting, explain your plans to apply to medical school, and if they have a relatively narrow knowledge of who you are, offer more background information about yourself.

-- Allow for Ample Time: Give letter writers at least one month to write your letter and upload it to AMCAS.
+- Allow for Ample Time: Give letter writers at least one month to write your letter and upload it to the AMCAS portal.

 - Provide Clarification: Tell the letter writer that you respect their perspective and understand how busy they are but feel medical schools would appreciate receiving the assessment and perspective from their point of view.
 Convey that you are asking them because you have appreciated your time together and feel that they can provide an important perspective to your application.

 - Provide Materials: Provide the letter writer with all the materials they’ll need (resume, CV, submission instructions, deadline, etc.) and offer to meet in person to assist them.

 - Offer an “Out:” The letter writer may ask you to draft the letter due to time constraints.
 Tell the individual that you know they have many responsibilities and your request may not be at an ideal time.
 Therefore, if they do not feel they can write the letter, you understand.